lukaszgdula6/GMockX/README.md

 @enduml
 ```

-Now we replace the cpp file with file with mock.
-Also we add an extra hpp file for that mock
+Now we replace the cpp file with file with mock adapter.
+Also we add an extra hpp file for that mock containing Google Mock itself.
 ```plantuml
 @startuml
 hide empty members